Challenges to begin in October 2018:

 Across the country, the opioid abuse crisis is worsening.
 New emergency room data show a 30% increase in suspected opioid overdoses in 45 states between July 2016 and September 2017.
 No area in the U.S. is exempt from this epidemic.
 In order to address the role of opioids in pain management patients, policymakers in the United States have added incentives for innovations (such as telemedicine) that might decrease costs and improving access to care.
 For this Tiger Challenge, a team will study the system of managing care for chronic pain patients in an outpatient practice at Rowan University School of Medicine, Penn Medicine Princeton Health, Robert Wood Johnson University Medical Group (a major academic health center in New Jersey), and local Princeton physician collaborators.
 The team will interview key stakeholders including local clinical physicians, academics, patients, medical students, biotechnology innovators, and policymakers on the front lines of both the opioid crisis and pain care management.
 The team will then design an innovative way to reduce opioid addiction and overdoses.

-F. Summer Associates: Helping run the Tiger Challenge program over the summer and mentor two of the teams.
+F. Program Associates: Helping run the Tiger Challenge program.
 (Prerequisite: Tiger Challenge or EGR200)